oluya/Data_Scraping/README.md

 * Clean each cell’s text and store in a list.
 * Append the list as a new row to the DataFrame using df.loc[len(df)].

 ### Step 8: Display the DataFrame
 This line shows the complete DataFrame in the notebook to verify that all rows and columns were correctly extracted.
 ### Step 9: Export Data to CSV
 The final dataset is saved to a .csv file named Hockey.csv.
 This makes it easy to reuse the data for further analysis or visualization.

+## Conclusion

+This web scraping project has provided a practical introduction to automated data collection using Python.
+By focusing on hockey team statistics from scrapethissite.com, the assignment demonstrated how structured data can be extracted from a web page’s HTML structure using BeautifulSoup, and then organised and stored using pandas.
+The final result — a clean CSV file — represents a valuable and reusable dataset that can be used for academic analysis, visualization exercises, or further statistical modelling.
+Throughout the exercise, key programming concepts such as HTTP requests, HTML parsing, and iterative data processing were applied in a real-world context.
+The project reinforced the importance of clean coding practices, attention to detail when navigating web page structures, and the power of automation in handling repetitive tasks.
+Overall, this assignment not only meets its objective of extracting sports data programmatically but also builds a foundation for more advanced applications in data analytics and web automation.
+This project underscores the educational value of hands-on programming assignments in bridging theory with real-world application —a key goal in today’s computer science and data science education.